What’s involved in a Portrait Session?

 The whole process of creating a portrait that brings out the “Art of You” will be a fun and rewarding experience, and you will take home images of your best self.

 Session fee.
 The cost for a studio portrait session is $145.
-The session fee includes: a personal planning meeting in person, by phone or email to discuss the look and style you want for your portrait and its purpose; development of a concept for the shoot; and a 1.5 hr photoshoot with a single person or couple and 2 outfit changes.
+The session fee includes: a personal planning meeting in person, by phone or email to discuss the purpose, look and style you want for your portrait; development of a concept for the shoot; and a 2 hr photoshoot with a single person or couple.
+Up to 3 outfit changes.

-High Resolution Digital Images.
+Digital Images.
 Finished digital images are high resolution, retouched portraits/headshots with full rights for use and reproduction.
-You'll choose your images from a curated selection of 12 - 18 digital proofs.
-Single Image: $85 Set of three : $235 Set of five: $325
+Single Image: $65 Set of three : $155 Set of five: $225

 Contact me for a package customized to your individual needs.